 - You will get put in a holding cell.
 If there are a lot of arrests, it will take a while to get processed.

-- Firstly, you will have to answer some simple questions, such as what is your legal name, your address, date of birth and an emergency contact person.
+- Firstly, you will have to answer some simple questions, such as what your legal name is, your address, date of birth and an emergency contact person.

 - They’ll also ask you about your mental and medical history.